-Phimeanakas is a large, tiered pyramid of laterite and sandstone construction, it is the tallest climbable temple in Angkor Thom, and from the top, it offers a good view of the surrounding area.
+Phimeanakas is a large, tiered pyramid of laterite and sandstone construction, and is the tallest climbable temple in Angkor Thom.
+From the top, it offers a good view of the surrounding area.
 The stairway on the western, or back side of the temple, affords the easiest way to climb to the top.
 Unfortunately, there is an absence of carvings, and this may make it uninteresting for some, but it is still an impressive structure, and well worth exploring.

 - Private Angkor Wat & Royal Temples Excursion

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor